HUZZLEHOFF/HUZZLEHOFF/README.md

   </div>

 hello im **habit** or **hoffs**. i'm a big **jimmy** kin but pls dont
-<br />be put off sitting with me or chatting to me, i dont bite
+<br />be put off sitting with me or chatting to me, i dont bite.
+<br />additionally **benrey** irl, youll see me as my benrey skin a lot

 **c & h usually welcome**
 <div>